Undergraduate Academic Policies and Information

 The major in political science serves as preparation for: a) graduate study in politics, government, and related fields, including area studies, public policy, and public administration; b) law school; c) careers in government and public affairs; and d) work in the private and non-profit sectors that require knowledge of government and politics.

 PSCI 145.
 Political Philosophy.
 An exploration of some of the major themes in the tradition of western political thought, to include the nature of politics, freedom, equality, justice, and virtue.
 The course will center around some of the tradition’s most significant texts, including works by Plato, Augustine, Hobbes, Mill and more contemporary authors.
+PI, SI

 PSCI 215.
 Political Research.
 An introduction to the discipline of political science and the various methods of qualitative research used by political scientists.
 Special attention is given to research design and ethics.
 (2)

 PSCI 231x.
 Chicago.
 An introduction, see URBN 231.
 (2)